HTD/Woof/Packages/Woof.Internals/Readme.md

 Many packages use access to file paths relative to the main executable file.
 They also use application executable name, with or without extension.
-In order to make it simple, the `Application` class exists.
+In order to make it simple, the `Executable` class exists.

 It is important that the `Assembly.Location` property does not work with builds published as a single file.
-The `Application` class solves this problem.
+The `Executable` class solves this problem.

 It doesn't do much, but it replaces really next to impossible to remember invocations with simple, obvious names that doesn't require refering